Ukraine claims Russia is planning another wave of mobilisation and will close borders for men: Report

 The first mobilisation led to anger among people as discontent grew in Russia over the conscription call.
 Russian President Vladimir Putin ordered that more than 300,000 men will be conscripted into the Russian army.

-However, in a public acknowledgement, Putin said that the "partial mobilisation" is maybe not have gone smoothly as it was claimed.
+However, in a public acknowledgement, Putin said that the "partial mobilisation" maybe had not gone as smoothly as it was claimed.
 He also called for the mistakes to be "corrected".

 WATCH WION LIVE HERE